 |I. Correct Tension and Adjustment

-that you check the tension daily and adjust it when necessary.
+is extremely important that you check the tension daily and adjust it

 • Hold scissor as if to execute scissor over